108aryanmaurya/108aryanmaurya/README.md

 * 🌍  I'm based in Pune
 * ✉️  You can contact me at [108aryanmaurya@gmail.com](mailto:108aryanmaurya@gmail.com)
-* 🧠  I'm learning DSA
+* 🧠  I'm currently learning DevOps,GenAI and DSA

 ### Skills